SoftUni-Internal/interactive-content/EN/11-Front-End-Basics/04-Bootstrap-Components.md

 </table>
 ```

+You can see more details about table properties here: [https://getbootstrap.com/docs/4.0/content/tables/](https://getbootstrap.com/docs/4.0/content/tables/).

 [/slide]

 [slide hideTitle]

 # Jumbotron

-A Jumbotron is a lightweight, flexible component for showcasing hero unit style content​:
+A Jumbotron is a lightweight, flexible component for showcasing hero unit style content​.

+It typically contains a title, as well as paragraphs with additional information.
 ​
 ```html
 <div class="jumbotron">​